efepdrk/ADB-Tester/README.md

 ## Description

 My first WPF app.
 Originally developed for test automation via ADB on android TV devices.

+All features listed should currently be working as expected; however, it still is a very much work in progress program in it's current state.

 ## Features